 What are the requirements to study abroad?

-The general requirements are appropriate academic purpose and preparation and a minimum 3.0 overall GPA.
+The general requirements are appropriate academic purpose, students studying abroad for a semester or year must study on a program approved for their major, minor, or area of significant academic concentration and preparation and a minimum 3.0 overall GPA.
 Some programs have a higher minimum GPA, and some have specific language requirements or prerequisites.
 Learn more about Eligibility Requirements and Academic Requirements.

 Does my financial assistance apply?